KubeRocketCI/docs/docs/user-guide/platform-cleanup-guide.md

 ### Delete Container Images

-KubeRocketCI uses container images to deploy the applications to [deployment flows](../user-guide/add-cd-pipeline.md).
+KubeRocketCI uses container images to deploy the applications to [deployments](../user-guide/add-cd-pipeline.md).
 To clean up a container registry, follow the corresponding guidelines:

   <Tabs
     defaultValue="ecr"